-During the quarter ended June 30, 2019, the Company carried out a field exploration program on the Company's Munro Lake gold property ("Munro Lake").
+During 2019, the Company has carried out a field exploration program on the Company's Munro Lake gold property ("Munro Lake").
 Work performed included reconnaissance prospecting and mapping as well as a geochemical survey.
 The Munro Lake property consists of mineral dispositions covering 2,489 hectares located approximately 128 kilometers northeast of La Ronge, Saskatchewan.
 Munro Lake is located approximately seven kilometers from a producing gold mine and is on trend with other known gold mineralized zones in the area.
 Limited historical exploration work has been performed on Munro Lake.